garyfleming/solitude-jekyll/about.md

 ### About The Site: Code

-The site is powered by a fairly stock WordPress install.
+The site is powered by Jekyll.
+For most of its lifespan, until early 2016, it was powered by a fairly stock WordPress install.
 For the first 3 years of its existence, it used Finetto, a CMS I wrote myself in my younger and more naive days; it was and never will be released.